×

 If you have not spent a lot of time in Preah Vihear, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Preah Vihear, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Preah Vihear for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and gives you a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and potential renovation expenses.
 It also requires a long-term financial commitment and may limit your flexibility to move or travel.
 On the other hand, renting a home in Preah Vihear offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the maintenance and repairs that come with homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 However, renting doesn't allow you to build equity, and you may face annual rent increases.
 You also have less control over your living space, as you can't make significant changes without the landlord's permission.
 In conclusion, whether you should buy or rent a home in Preah Vihear depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider all these factors before making a decision," commented one expat who made the move to Preah Vihear.
+It's important to carefully consider all these factors before making a decision," said one expat in Preah Vihear.

 What cultural faux pas should I try to avoid making in Preah Vihear?